 Though popular, we’ve heard of several problems with these trips and it’s no surprise.
 If you do the math you can see that there is very little profit to be made at that rock-bottom price which includes transport to and from Hidroeléctrica (60 soles or about US$13), a hostel bed in Aguas Calientes (at least 30 soles or about US$10), round-trip bus from Aguas Calientes up to the Machu Picchu site and back (US$24), entrance to Machu Picchu (US$36), plus the mandatory site guide and meals.
 You can assume that tour operators are cutting as many corners as they can.

 Read about all of the various ways you can access this most famous site in Peru in our complete post about how to get to Machu Picchu.

 Getting to Santa Teresa

-Even just getting to Santa Teresa is an adventure involving a spectacular 6-hour drive or public bus journey from Cusco (60 soles or about US$13 for the bus) or from towns in the Sacred Valley.
+Even just getting to Santa Teresa is an adventure involving a spectacular 6-hour drive or public bus journey from Cuzco (60 soles or about US$13 for the bus) or from towns in the Sacred Valley.
 The road winds uphill to the 14,160 foot (4,316 meter) Abra Malaga Pass at the base of massive Veronica mountain which seemed so close we were tempted to try scrambling up.

 The road up to the pass is well paved but on the other side, the pavement deteriorates with lots of potholes as you leave the scrubby high altitude environment on the Sacred Valley side and descend down, down, down toward the lush Amazon.
 The last 40 minutes of the journey is done on a dirt side road through the Urubamba canyon to reach Santa Teresa.
-Agencies in Cusco also sell packages that include a ride to the top of the pass followed by an 8,000 foot (2,438 meter) descent down the road on a mountain bike with a support van behind you.
+Agencies in Cuzco also sell packages that include a ride to the top of the pass followed by an 8,000 foot (2,438 meter) descent down the road on a mountain bike with a support van behind you.